 Mt Emily is nestled in the rolling hills of Boonwurrung Country in South Gippsland, Victoria.
 This former dairy farm is now being transformed into native forest, supporting local wildlife and delivering considerable climate action.

-It is one of four properties that forms Greenfleet’s Strzelecki Nature Link, along with our Wurneet Laang Laang, Bromfields Road and Territory forests.
-The Strzelecki Nature Link is a significant project created by Greenfleet, which is growing 3.5 kilometres of contiguous koala habitat.
+It is one of four properties that forms Greenfleet’s Strzelecki Nature Link, a significant project which is growing 3.5 kilometres of contiguous koala habitat.

-Local Strzelecki Koala species have been sighted at nearby Wurneet Laang Laang, and by planting koala habitat across Mt Emily, we are creating a pathway for koalas and other native wildlife to travel, feed and breed.
+Local Strzelecki koalas have been sighted at Wurneet Laang Laang, the most established forest within the Link.
+Through this project we are expanding pathways for koalas and other native wildlife to travel, feed, and breed.

-Greenfleet’s revegetation work began at Mt Emily in 2024 and aims to restore the local vegetation types that will extend the habitat already growing in the region.
+Greenfleet’s revegetation work began at Mt Emily in 2024 and aims to restore the local vegetation types that existed before the land was cleared.

 Location & Map

-90 minutes’ drive south-east from Melbourne, Mt Emily is located within the Strzelecki Ranges, an area made up of steep hills, deep valleys and winding creeks and rivers.
+Mt Emily is located within the Strzelecki Ranges, an area made up of steep hills, deep valleys and winding creeks and rivers.
 Mt Emily borders the north-east edge of our Wurneet Laang Laang forest and sits at the upper catchment of the Lang Lang river.
-This property is made up of 38 hectares and Greenfleet’s work here will improve soil and water quality while sequestering carbon.

 Mt Emily is one of many Greenfleet projects delivering climate action through native reforestation in the Gippsland region.
 To see where some of our other native forests are growing, click here.